bobbydyr/datascience/tableau_port/tableau_port.md

 # Interesting Tableau Visualizations

+(I have done these interesting projects during the online course.)
 #### This is a really Interesting tree map and show the profitability of selected startups in Australia.
 There are 5 sets and 3 parameters.
-And also tones of calculated fields.
+And also tones of calculated fields that make the visualization more flexible.
 ![](Tree_map_show_highest_growth.png)

 #### This is a Visualization comparing the target revenue and and actual Revenue.
 In the upper histogram, the bins means the actual revenue, the mass area represents the target revenue.
 This is a dual axis chart and the below one represents the excess amount.
 ![](Actual_Sale_with_target.png)

 #### This is a animation Visualizations that describes the change of life expectancy with years for different countries.